DiarmuidHenry/Project-03/README.md

 *Christina - aged 32 - Plays Discovering Ireland regularly*

 "I was very interested to try out the program, but initially was a bit apprehensive as I am not the best when it comes to computers and programs.
 However, the program was very easy to follow and easy to understand.
-I liked the use of colour, and enjoyed the detailed results I got, this helped me create the oath taken during my game, which I ended up winning!
-I also like the timer function: although it's not a necessity, it's intreesting to see just how quickly the computer can calculate such a complicated problem!"
+I liked the use of colour, and enjoyed the detailed results I got, this helped me create the path taken during my game, which I ended up winning!
+I also like the timer function: although it's not a necessity, it's interesting to see just how quickly the computer can calculate such a complicated problem!"

 *Jens - 27 - Studying Graph Theory as part of his Maths degree*